-It is typically warm during spring break in Florida, and most likely warmer than where you are coming from.
+It is typically warm during spring break in Florida and most likely warmer than where you are coming from.
 It is easy to get dehydrated, so make sure that you are drinking plenty of water and fluids to counterbalance all of the walking in the sun that you will be doing.
-If you are worried about paying for bottles of water while in the parks, you do have a couple of options.
-You can bring in your own water, or even better, you can get free cups of ice water from quick-service locations.
+If you are worried about paying for water bottles while in the parks, you have a couple of options.
+You can bring in your own water or even better, get free cups of ice water from quick-service locations.
 Look for locations that offer fountain beverages, and they will be able to give you cups of ice water.
 You don’t even have to purchase anything to get them.

 3 – Consider Renting a Car

 Normally we’re all about using Disney transportation.
-It is fun, efficient, and you don’t have to do any driving or navigating.
-Well, this is one time that we would definitely suggest driving yourself unless you plan on doing a lot of drinking.
+It is fun, and efficient, and you don’t have to do any driving or navigating.
+Well, this is one time that we would suggest driving yourself unless you plan on drinking a lot.
 With the crazy crowd levels, the transportation lines will be very long.
 You will be able to get exactly where you want to go when you want to go there without spending as much time waiting on transportation.
 It will also give you the freedom to dine off-property if all of the reservations are gone.

 2 – Don’t Forget About Resort Activities

 There are so many amazing activities that go on at the resorts.
 While everyone is fighting the crowds in the parks, you can have a ton of fun with your family at the resort.
 You can rent boats, bikes, surreys, and many other things that are great fun and another way to explore Walt Disney World Resort.
-There are also nightly campfires and movies under the stars at most of the resorts which are free and so much fun.
-Check out the guide they give you when you check-in and make plans to experience some of the various events.
+There are also nightly campfires and movies under the stars at most of the resorts, which are free and so much fun.
+Check out the guide they give you when you check in and plan to experience some of the various events.
 It’s a great break from the parks and still a completely magical experience.
 Read about Disney’s best recreation options, including our favorite resort Disney’s Fort Wilderness Campground and Resort.

 1 – Be Patient and Nice